How to Build an Application Modernization Roadmap with Practical Insights

 For example, it’s hard to achieve efficient automation that we described above if you don’t revisit your whole governance process.
 We recommend centering the updates of your governance processes and frameworks, as well as of configuration management, around development automation and CI/CD.

 It usually takes time to figure out how to alter your company’s core processes and policies in a way that will allow the new technologies introduced by IT modernization projects to work properly.
-It’s a good idea to reserve some time for thinking about possibilities for reorganization before developing the modernization roadmap for your upcoming project.
+It’s a good idea to reserve some time for thinking about possibilities for reorganization before developing the software modernization roadmap for your upcoming project.

-A modernization roadmap is essentially a strategic blueprint that lays out the steps and processes for updating and enhancing an existing software application.
+A software modernization roadmap is essentially a strategic blueprint that lays out the steps and processes for updating and enhancing an existing software application.
 It's a big deal because it provides a clear direction and timeline for your modernization project, ensuring everyone involved knows what's happening and why.

 A roadmap can be a powerful tool for achieving your business goals.
 It provides a clear vision and direction for your modernization project, helping you set explicit goals and priorities.
 It also facilitates effective communication among your team members and sets realistic expectations for your project's stakeholders and team members.